SA-UNetv2: Rethinking Spatial Attention U-Net for Retinal Vessel Segmentation: SA-UNetV2

 SA-UNetv2 builds upon the simplicity and efficiency of the original SA-UNet while addressing its limitations in convolutional block design, parameter efficiency, and skip-connection feature fusion through three structural enhancements, as illustrated in Fig.~\ref{fig:saunetv2}.
 First, the core convolutional unit is redesigned from the conventional \textit{Conv 3×3 → DropBlock → Batch Normalization → ReLU} sequence to an optimized \textit{Conv 3×3 → DropBlock → Group Normalization → SiLU} structure, where Group Normalization (GN)~\cite{wu2018group} removes the dependency on batch size, making the network more stable for small-batch medical image training, and the smooth nonlinearity of SiLU~\cite{elfwing2018sigmoid} improves gradient flow, aiding in the capture of subtle structures in low-contrast lesions.
 Second, the feature channel configuration is compressed from [16, 32, 64, 128] to a more parameter-efficient [16, 32, 48, 64], reducing the parameter count from 0.54M to 0.26M (a reduction of approximately 51.9\%) while maintaining multi-scale discriminative capacity, thus improving deployment efficiency.
 Finally, and most importantly, we propose the Cross-scale Spatial Attention (CSA) module and, for the first time in this architecture lineage, integrate it into all skip connections to explicitly address the semantic gap between encoder and decoder features in U-Net.
 In contrast to the original SA module, which generates attention maps solely from encoder features, CSA jointly exploits complementary information from both the encoder feature $F^{e}$ and the decoder feature $F^{d}$.
 By incorporating decoder context, CSA enables bidirectional feature interaction that effectively bridges the encoder–decoder semantic gap.
 Specifically, $F^{e}$ and $F^{d}$ are separately processed by channel-wise average pooling, concatenated, and passed through a $7\times 7$ convolution followed by a sigmoid activation to produce a cross-scale spatial attention map:

-where $f^{7\times 7}(\cdot)$ denotes the $7\times 7$ convolution, $\sigma(\cdot)$ is the sigmoid function, and $\text{AvgPool}(\cdot)$ is the average pooling operation.
-Despite its lightweight design with only 98 parameters—identical to the original SA module—CSA substantially enhances cross-scale feature fusion at 32-, 48-, and 64-channel skip connections, thereby improving both fine-grained structural delineation and global semantic consistency.
+where $f^{7\times7}(\cdot)$ denotes the $7\times7$ convolution, $\sigma(\cdot)$ the sigmoid function, and $\text{AvgPool}(\cdot)$ the average pooling.
+With only 98 parameters—identical to the original SA module—CSA effectively enhances cross-scale feature fusion at 32-, 48-, and 64-channel skip connections, improving fine-grained structural delineation and global semantic consistency.